aenrbes/IPv6-over-LoRaWAN/README.md

 * Contiki-NG : works as layer 3 and above of IPv6 protocol stack for both node and server side, and can build applications easily on top of the stack.
-* libschc : libschc is a C implementation of the Static Context Header Compression, it is a header compression technique used in LPWAN.
+* libschc : libschc is a C implementation of the Static Context Header Compression(see RFC8724), it is a header compression technique used in LPWAN.
 It works as the adaptation layer between IP and MAC layer, provide both the compression and the fragmentation mechanism.
+In the following tests, it is assumed that the MAC layer MTU is 51 byte.
-* libschc NOTE: libschc is work in progress, so I found libschc's internal state machine still has some bugs, for now only NO_ACK and ACK_ALWAYS fragmentation mode works and is tested.
-As an alternative, 6LoWPAN provided by contiki-ng can be used instead of libschc, the following test images are all in the case of using 6LoWPAN.
+* libschc NOTE: libschc is work in progress, it's internal state machine still has some bugs, for now only NO_ACK and ACK_ALWAYS fragmentation mode works and is tested.
+As an alternative, 6LoWPAN provided by contiki-ng can be used instead of libschc.
 * LoRaMac-node : provide LoRaWAN node side MAC layer and the bottom layer driver used by contiki-ng such as RTC, UART...
 * ChirpStack : works as LoRaWAN server on the host.
 ChirpStack provide MQTT integration whick can